pfreemantlm/dev-standard/Gateway/SimpleReporting.md

 ###Award, Advertiser, Brand, Campaign, Region, Tranche, Vendor

-These contain maps whose values are themselves maps, and can be used to look up Telemetry GUIDs.
+These keys contain maps whose values are themselves maps, and can be used to look up Telemetry GUIDs.

     {
         "Tranche": {